 Terror in the Blue Ridge Mountains

-Most people come to Asheville to enjoy its famous craft breweries or to indulge in the beauty of the surrounding Blue Ridge Mountains.
-What many innocent visitors don’t realize is that lurking beneath the charming town, the scenic overlooks, and the Biltmore Estate is a city with a dark and mysterious past…
+Most people come to Asheville to enjoy its famous craft breweries or indulge in the beauty of the surrounding Blue Ridge Mountains.
+Many innocent visitors don’t realize that lurking beneath the charming town, the scenic overlooks, and the Biltmore Estate, is a city with a dark and mysterious past…

-Our ghost stories all spring from historical events, straight out of the pages of the history books.
-We also include established local legends, and eyewitness accounts of paranormal activity.
+The ghost stories all spring from historical events, straight out of the pages of the history books.
+It includes established local legends and eyewitness accounts of paranormal activity.
 These supernatural happenings occur across Asheville’s downtown area.
-For our chosen route, we’ve conducted extensive research on each of the stories our entertaining local guides recount at the stops on our tour.
+We’ve conducted extensive research on each of the stories your entertaining local guides recount at the 8 or 12 stops on your route.
 We strive to bring you the most accurate and up-to-date information about Asheville’s troubled past and paranormal activity.
-Visit our About Us page to learn more about Asheville’s history and find out why our tour is the best in town!
+Visit the About Us page to learn more about Asheville’s history and find out why our tour is the best in town!

 Book your tour today to experience all the thrills, chills, and fun Asheville has to offer!